Willie169/PID/README.md

 ### Overview

-This header file includes a `Car` class for simulating the motion of a car, a PID controller for adjusting the speed of a follower car based on the distance to a leader car, and several utility functions for data processing and results management.
+This header file includes a `Car` class for simulating the motion of a car, a PID controller for adjusting the speed of an auto-following kart based on the distance to a leader car, and several utility functions for data processing and results management.

 ### Car Class